Governance Committee Descriptions

 Considers library needs and makes recommendations concerning library policies.
 It serves as a liaison between the library and university community.
 Meetings: TBD Terms: 2 years.
 Appointees: 7 of the 9 members. – Reports to Library Director.

-Facilitates the professional growth of the faculty and administrators at the University.
-It considers and funds individual and group proposals from faculty and administrators that satisfy the guidelines of the committee.
+Facilitates the professional growth of the faculty at the University.
+It considers and funds individual and group proposals from faculty that satisfy the guidelines of the committee.
 Meetings: twice monthly.
 Terms: 2 years.
-Appointees: 4 of the 6 members and 4 alternates.
+Appointees: 4 of the 6 members and 4 alternates. - Reports to University Senate.

 Implements changes in the usage of various areas on campus.
 Meetings: as needed.
 Terms: 2 years.
 Appointees: 5 of the 11 members. – Reports to Vice President Administration & Finance

 Reviews petitions of individual students wishing to have a specific regulation waived for just cause.
 Meetings: monthly and as needed.
-Terms: 3 years.
-Appointees: 5 of the 9 members.
+Terms: 3 years (Counseling Center 2 years).
+Appointees: 5 of the 9 members. - Reports to University Senate.